Julia Schlosser Clark, Executive Director

 Robin has a love of animals, great and small, and a passion for helping children, especially those facing challenges.
 She shares, “I’m deeply passionate about the work that the ranch is doing and feel honored to serve these families.”
 As an adoptive mom, she has experienced walking through some of these challenges even within her own family.
 Robin is married with four children, three cats and two miniature donkeys.
 After moving frequently for work, she and her family have settled outside Richmond and volunteer at Wings of Hope Ranch.
 Robin is privileged to serve alongside all of her family members at the ranch.

 Robin has served internationally on missions, locally as a Sunday School teacher and small group leader and even in her previous community on the Board of Directors.
 Her professional background of working with animals at a veterinary clinic combined with years of corporate vendor relations allows her to uniquely serve Wings of Hope Ranch.

-Alison Boyd, Co-Founder and Executive Director
+Alison Boyd, Founding Director

 Alison Boyd co-founded Wings of Hope Ranch with friends Jane Yancey and Cindy Colon in 2006 after being inspired by the book “Hope Rising” by Kim Meeder.
 Since that time, Alison has served on the board of directors and managed the program as a volunteer until 2018.
 In 2018, Alison became the executive director of Wings of Hope Ranch and now manages day to day operations under the board’s leadership.
 It has always been Alison’s passion to have a ranch for children someday and it is her pleasure to serve daily in this unique ministry opportunity that pairs rescue horses with children facing conflicts and challenges.
 She considers it a gift from God and a personal calling on her life to be in this role.
 Alison loves working with the horses, the children and managing operations but best of all she loves to see the Holy Spirit move in the people, the property, the land and the horses that all participate in the program.